tanghao-xiaomi/docs/en/device_dev_guide/graphics/Framebuffer_Driver.md

     - Calculation formula: 480 x 320 x 2 (bytes)
     - Size: 307,200 bytes

-## II.
-Framebuffer Display Principle
+## II Framebuffer Display Principle

 The Framebuffer display principle can be summarized as: LCD Controller (LCDC) reads pixel data from the Framebuffer and transmits it to the LCD panel through a parallel data interface.